Hebe3834/hebe-dev-takehome-spr25/notes.md

 # Notes
 This was the most backend I've done outside of some intro tasks from webdev club 2 years ago so it may not be the best practices but I learned a lot!
 Thank you!
+Also I think I misunderstood something so currently the id my code uses is mongodb's ObjectId and not a generated id